 “Statement of Work” means the component of a Proposal or an Award that describes the specific work to be undertaken and the products that will be produced by the Sponsored Project.

-“University Policies” means, for the purpose of this policy, all University Policies included in the University Policy Manual and all other procedures, guidelines, and requirements of the Office of Research and Graduate Studies and the Office of Grant and Contract Accounting included in the Research Handbook, and the procedures, guidelines, and requirements of all University colleges, schools, departments, centers, institutes, and divisions.
+“University Policies” means, for the purpose of this policy, all University Policies included in the University Policy Manual and all other procedures, guidelines, and requirements of the Office of Research and Innovation and the Office of Grant and Contract Accounting, and the procedures, guidelines, and requirements of all University colleges, schools, departments, centers, institutes, and divisions.

 Adopted: January 15, 2015